Sh1Tt/oo-game-server-starter/README.md

 ## Getting started

+- clone this repo

-- run `npm i` in the root folder of the project to insall the dependencies.
+- run `npm i` in the root folder of the project to install the dependencies.

 - in `partykit.json` set `name` field to change the project's name